Dog Bite Cases in Maryland

 Then, in 2012, the Court of Appeals of Maryland (our state’s highest Court) decided the case of Tracey v.
 Solesky in which it ruled that pit bulls were to be held to a different standard than other breeds, specifically that the “one bite” rule did not apply because pit bulls, by their nature, were considered to be inherently dangerous.

-So the Court applied what is known as a strict liability standard, not only on the pet owners, but also on landlords.
+So the Court applied what is known as a strict liability standard, not only on the pet owners but also on landlords.
 Needless to say, this decision was very controversial as it created two different standards depending on the breed of the animal.
 Strict liability for pit bulls and the “one bite” rule for all other dog breeds.

 In response to the Court’s ruling, the Maryland General Assembly passed a law in 2014 which effectively overruled the Court of Appeals.
-Specifically, the legislature enacted a statute that creates a rebuttable presumption that the owner of a dog which bites someone knew or should have known that the dog had a dangerous or violent propensity.
+Specifically, the legislature enacted a statute that creates a rebuttable presumption that the owner of a dog that bites someone knew or should have known that the dog had a dangerous or violent propensity.

 A rebuttable presumption is essentially a principle of law that says that the owner is assumed to have known his or her dog was dangerous, but that they can challenge – or rebut – that presumption by presenting evidence that they did not in fact know of their dog’s propensity or that the dog did not actually have a propensity and this was the first incident of that nature.

-This is the current law in Maryland, although in addition to strict liability, you can also allege negligence against a dog owner to prove your claim.
+This is the current law in Maryland, although, in addition to strict liability, you can also allege negligence against a dog owner to prove your claim.
 And as with any other negligence or tort claim, the dog owner and/or landlord can assert numerous defenses including contributory negligence and assumption of risk.

 What Does This Mean for Me?

-As is clear from all of the above, dog bite cases in Maryland are complex and require not only a comprehensive knowledge of the law, but also the ability and experience to conduct the investigation to ensure that you are properly compensated for your injuries.
+As is clear from all of the above, dog bite cases in Maryland are complex and require not only a comprehensive knowledge of the law but also the ability and experience to conduct the investigation to ensure that you are properly compensated for your injuries.